Antsbatscats/Python-File-Stealer/README.md

 # Python-Malware-File-Stealer
-This is a File Staler written in Python.
+This is a File Stealer written in Python.
 As of the 07/05/23, this is undetectable in virus total.
 This is malware designed as powerful file stealer to steal all the files from a victims computer and then forward the files to a discord WebHook.

 ## Functionality: